- You can afford beautiful, healthy teeth without financial burdens.

 Waiting periods and benefit scales

 However, in all tariffs, you must expect so-called benefit scales in the first four years of insurance.
 In the first year, the insurance only covers amounts of €800 or €1,000.
-In subsequent years, these limits increase gradually, until the full coverage of the policy is given.
+In subsequent years, these limits increase gradually, until the full dental coverage of the policy is given.

 After accidents during the insurance period apply no dental scales or waiting periods.